 1. Increase Ventilation

 This advice may seem simple at first, but there is more to improving the ventilation in your home or office than just opening a window.
 Outdoor air may still contain pollution that you don’t want in your living spaces.
-Instead, consider installing trickle vents to purify and cycle the air you breathe indoors.
+Instead, consider installing trickle vents (such as these) to purify and cycle the air you breathe indoors.

 2. Natural Air Conditioning